Friends, fans mourn Philip Seymour Hoffman at candlelight vigil

 A representative for Hoffman said he will be buried in a private funeral service for family and friends in New York.
 A memorial is planned for later this month.

-The Labyrinth, which was founded in 1992, will also benefit from a donation campaign launched on its behalf by actor Edward Norton in Hoffman's memory.
+The Labyrinth, which was founded in 1992, also launched a donation campaign in Hoffman's memory.

 "Some of the brightest and most original new talents of the last 20 years found their own success because of Phil's steadfast effort and deep commitment to this non-profit theater," the campaign said on its website.